A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 1976 - 1978

-Fred's radio career dates back to the old WHAY and WRCH in Farmington where he was known as Frederick Your Night Watchman.
+Fred was born in Hartford on January 1, 1934.
+His radio career began with play-by-play of the Southington Little League when he was a kid.
+His first professional job was in 1953 at the old WHAY and WRCH in Farmington where he was known as Frederick Your Night Watchman.
 A colleague described him this way: "Never saw anyone work harder to put a daily evening radio show together."

-His WPOP duty was in the newsroom during the station's post-music, all-news days, after which he worked at WDRC in Hartford and WBIS in Bristol.
+His WPOP duty was in the newsroom during the station's post-music, all-news days, after which he worked at WDRC in Hartford, WBIS in Bristol, and a long stint at WJMJ, the Diocese of Hartford station when it was located in Bloomfield.
+He retired in 2004.

 John Swope